 This article discusses error messages relating to Dropbox file sync.
-These errors may appear on the Dropbox folder on your computer, or on the Dropbox icon in the system tray or menu bar.
+These errors may appear on the Dropbox folder on your computer, or in Dropbox in your taskbar (Windows) or menu bar (Mac).
 Select from the list of errors below to find out what to do next.

 Not using Dropbox yet?
 See how Dropbox makes syncing files easy.